hylandtechoutreach/peeke-internship-2025/Facilitation/RolesAndFacilitation.md

 - Sit in close proximity to the intern team
 - Provide support for work experience (e.g., creating IS Work orders, encouraging camaraderie)

 Overall, facilitators help provide a welcoming, meaningful work experience for the interns beyond the technical side.
-However, nothing they do is _mandatory_ unless they are assigned something in particular.
+However, **nothing they do is _mandatory_ unless they are assigned something in particular.**

 ## Role Assignments
 For Summer 2024, these are the specific people who may be helping in each capacity.

 ### Lead
+Leads for this project will be:

-Joseph Maxwell (through July 12)
+- Joseph Maxwell (through July 12)
-Jacob Gusching (after July 12)
+- Jacob Gusching (after July 12)

->_During the week of July 7, leadership will be transitioned from Joseph to Jacob_
+>_Note: During the week of July 7, leadership will be transitioned from Joseph to Jacob_

 ### Mentor
+Mentors for this project will be:

-Jacob Gusching (before July 12)
+- Jacob Gusching (before July 12)
-Frank Menoni
+- Frank Menoni
-J Artis
+- J Artis

 ### Facilitator
+Facilitators for this project will be:

-Caitlin Nowlin
+- Caitlin Nowlin
-Emi Stafford
+- Emi Stafford
-Glenda Lembicz
+- Glenda Lembicz

 ## Daily Activities
 Every day the team is working, each role will participate in some key activities to help ensure the internship is a positive experience.